ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 ## Open Issues

 Using expand-mode="single" when nesting accordions causes issues- when trying to open nested accordions, the parent accordion closes, which makes sense as the functionality of the attribute is to only allow one accordion open at a time.
 Unless a reasonable fix can be found, we should advise against using this attribute with nested accordions in the docs.

-Regarding the issue of whether or not to use shared styles (in this case using the button shared styles because of the `appearance` similarities), I believe this should be left as an open issue.
-It's hard to know how the component will react to the button styles until we implement this, so this should be tested and implemented to see if it works before making a decision.
-If it doesn't work, then shared styles can be removed and completely new styles for the accordion and accordion item can be used.